lindavr/Docs/readme.md

 #### Minor contributions: using the GitHub editor

-If you're looking for a quick way to make a minor contribution, you can do this directly in the GitHub Web page that corresponds to the file in which you would like to propose changes.
+If you're looking for a quick way to make a minor contribution, you can do this directly in the GitHub Web page that corresponds to the article/file in which you would like to propose changes.
 This requires little/no knowledge of Git versioning workflow, and you can start this process by using either of the following methods :

 * visit the specific article on [https://docs.microsoft.com/](https://docs.microsoft.com/),  then click the "Edit" link in the upper-right corner of the article :

     ![GitHub profile example](./ContributorGuide/media/tools-and-setup/contributetogit.png)

-* find the article by browsing the Markdown files in the related repository (see below for the list)
+* find the article by browsing the Markdown files in the related repository (See the [Repository organization](#repository-organization) section below for the list of repositories).

 Both of these will allow you to navigate directly into the GitHub page that serves the article source.
 Once you are there, click the "Edit this file" pencil icon in the upper right to go into edit mode: